pypa/pipx/docs/installation.md

 # Example: $ sudo PIPX_HOME=/opt/pipx PIPX_BIN_DIR=/usr/local/bin PIPX_MAN_DIR=/usr/local/share/man pipx install cowsay
 ```

-### Global installation

-Pipx also comes with a `--global` argument which helps to execute actions globally to give app access to any user.
-By
-default the global binary location is set to `/usr/local/bin`, can be overridden with `PIPX_GLOBAL_BIN_DIR`.
-Default
-global manual page location is `/usr/local/share/man`.
-This can be overridden with `PIPX_GLOBAL_MAN_DIR`.
-Default global
-virtual environment location is `/opt/pipx`, can be overridden with `PIPX_GLOBAL_HOME`.

 > [!NOTE]
 >
 > After version 1.2.0, the default pipx paths have been moved from `~/.local/pipx` to specific user data directories on